dangoslen/dangoslen-me-site/content/blog/our-obsession-with-patterns.md

 The more code I write, the more I use the same patterns and the less I care about what those patterns are.
 And I certainly don't go attempting to use a pattern just because it is in a book or article.

-I think we are obsessed with software patterns.
+I think we are over-obsessed with software patterns.
 And I don't think we should be.

 ## The Wrong Direction
 One of the reasons engineers have become obsessed with patterns is because patterns offer solutions.
 The idea goes "If I can learn every patterns, then I write any software and solve any problem".
 That thinking is kinda like "If I had everything in the world, then I would be happy."